seanK04/Lambda-Calculus-Interpreter/README.md

 ## Inspiration

-This project was inspired by my experience in taking a functional programming-centric introductory course (CSCI 0170) at Brown University last semester.
+This project was inspired by my experience in taking a functional programming-centric introductory course (CSCI 0170) at Brown University in Fall 2023.
 During the course, I built a Racket interpreter using ReasonML, which sparked my interest in interpreters and functional programming.
-My fascination with Lambda Calculus and its elegance was further fueled by a video by ComputerPhile, leading me to create this interpreter.
+My fascination deepened after watching a ComputerPhile video on Lambda Calculus, where I discovered the elegance and theoretical significance of this mathematical framework.
+These experiences motivated me to create this lambda calculus interpreter.

+## Features

+- **Variable Binding**: Handle variable references within expressions.

 ## Features